abinit/abinit/doc/developers/mpi_devtools.md

     abi_gpu_nvtx_v3="yes"
     GPU_LIBS="-L/usr/local/cuda-12.8/lib64 -lnvToolsExt"

-Note that these lines are not needed when GPU is enabled because markers are configured automatically from the CUDA library root.
+Note that these lines are not needed when GPU is enabled because marker libraries are configured automatically from the CUDA library root.
 The serial profiler can be attached to individual MPI processes for generating a timeline of selected API events using the following command, for example here tracing MPI and NVTX events of a parallel ABINIT calculation: